DAGScheduler — Stage-Oriented Scheduler

 |

-getMissingParentStages is used when DAGScheduler submits missing parent ShuffleMapStage s (of a stage) and handles JobSubmitted and MapStageSubmitted events.
+getMissingParentStages is used when DAGScheduler submits missing parent ShuffleMapStages (of a stage) and handles JobSubmitted and MapStageSubmitted events.

 |

-Computing Preferred Locations for Tasks and Partitions — getPreferredLocs
+Computing Preferred Locations for Tasks and Partitions — getPreferredLocs Method

 getPreferredLocs(rdd: RDD[_], partition: Int): Seq[TaskLocation]